overmane/My-Security-Log-1-SQLi/WEB-MSL-6-AB.md

 ### 1. Brute-Force & Response Anomalies
 The most basic entry point is brute-forcing usernames and passwords via **Burp Intruder**.
-* **Username Enumeration:** Look for subtle differences in error messages (e.g., "Invalid username" vs. "Invalid password").
+* **Username Enumeration:** Look for subtle differences in error messages (e.g., "Invalid username" vs "Invalid password").
 * **Response Timing:** Sometimes the server takes slightly longer to process a correct username, even if the password is wrong.
 * **Status Codes:** A `200 OK` vs. a `403 Forbidden` can reveal if a user exists.